Green belt (United Kingdom): England

-The area designated as green belt land in England as at 31 March 2010 was estimated at 1,639,560 hectares, about 13 per cent of the land area.
+Although 16 city and town urban cores are identified by the Ministry of Housing, Communities and Local Government (MHCLG) who are the present central government department maintaining responsibility for green belts, a countryside interest group, Campaign to Protect Rural England (CPRE) continue to group these into 14 green belt areas, the North West green belt encompassing three urban cores.

-The distribution of green belt designated land by region of England as at 31 March in 2009, 2010, 2011, 2012, 2013, 2014 and 2018 was as follows:
+The area designated as green belt land in England as at 12 October 2023 was estimated at 1,638,420 hectares, about 13 per cent of the land area.

-Year-on-year changes reflect items included in the following notes:
+The distribution of green belt designated land by region of England as in 2003, 2013 and 2023 was as follows: